-What I am writing applies to more than just Ethiopians; whenever I write about culture, history or injustices related to my birthplace Ethiopia, it is actually germane to the totality of humanity.
+What I am writing applies to more than just Ethiopians; whenever I write about culture, history or injustices related to my birthplace Ethiopia, it is germane to the totality of humanity.
 After all, we are all interconnected, what robs one people of hope is the same source that steals joys from billions throughout the globe.
 Likewise, the pathway to justice for one nation is the same walkway for those who suffer throughout the world.
-So read these words I present to you, regardless of your nationality, as one that equally applies to your culture and community irrespective of the borders and dialects that separates us.
+So read these words I present to you, regardless of your nationality, as one that applies equally to your culture and community irrespective of the borders and dialects that separate us.

 I write this as a preface to something that has been bugging me for quite a while.
 I am sure a lot of my fellow Ethiopians think I make a mountain of a molehill when I criticize people for the words they choose to call themselves and our nation by extension.
 It’s one thing to adapt and learn other languages–after all, I am writing this article in English.
 But it’s a whole other matter when we choose to pervert our culture and bastardize our heritage by calling ourselves insulting words given to us by others and renaming profound aspects of our custom by mimicking the customs of others.